Palace of Fontainebleau: Name

 "Fontainebleau" took its name from the "Fontaine Belle-Eau", a natural fresh water spring located in the English garden not far from the château.
-The name means "Spring of beautiful water".
+In 1622 Henry Peacham wrote it “is the purest and fairest fountaine esteemed in the world, wherefore it was called Belle eauë.”
 In the 19th century the spring was rebuilt with an octagonal stone basin, as it appears today.

 Hunting Lodge and castle (12th century)

 The earliest reference to a royal residence at Fontainebleau dates to 1137 under King Louis VII the Younger, but it had probably been built earlier, during the reign of Philip I of France (1060 to 1108), when the Gâtinais region was annexed from the Duchy of Burgundy.
 It became a favorite autumn residence and hunting lodge of the kings of France because of the abundant game and many springs in the surrounding forest.

 The first chateau was a square "donjon" or keep, a fortified tower surrounded by a wall.
 It was three stories high, and occupied an area of about fifty square meters.
 The lower walls were three meters wide while the upper walls were a meter wide, made of stone, had windows facing north and south and were topped by a wooden palisade.
 The King resided on the middle level.
 The original tower, rebuilt to fit the later styles, is still part of the Oval Court.